email2ify/drf-frieds/README.md

 Methods:
 * GET - Used to view single user profile
-* PUT - Used to update an user profile
+* PUT - Used to update user profile
 * DELETE - Used to delete user profile